Selecting time-series hyperparameters with the artificial jackknife: Methodology

-The main version for dependent data is the ``block jackknife'' \citep{kunsch1989jackknife}.
-This technique partitions the data into ``block jackknife samples'' by removing or down-weighting, in turn, all the unique non-interrupted blocks of $1 \leq q \leq T$ observations.
+\begin{remark} Allowing the ordered pairs $(i,t)$ to have $t=0$, permits to write the pseudo out-of-sample error as a banal case of jackknife error in which $\mathscr{J}$ contains only one element external to the sample.
+For instance via $\mathscr{J}=\{(1,0)\}$.
+Indeed, the actual data has observations referring to the points in time between $1$ and $T$ (included).
+Therefore, any $t=0$ is to be considered external. \end{remark}

-This article constructs the individual blocks by replacing, in turn, all the unique non-interrupted blocks of $q$ observations with missing values.
-This is compatible with \cite{kunsch1989jackknife} since imposing blocks of NAs can be interpreted as fully down-weighting groups of observations.\footnote{Furthermore, it simplifies the use of the block jackknife to estimate hyperparameters in forecasting settings.
-In fact, by processing the data via filtering and smoothing techniques compatible with missing observations, it is easier to estimate forecasting models without pre-processing the measurements to remove breaks introduced in the subsampling process.
-See for example \autoref{section2}.} The block jackknife pseudo out-of-sample error is
+The most well-known approach to generate jackknife subsamples for dependent data is the block jackknife \citep{kunsch1989jackknife}.
+This technique partitions the data into block jackknife samples by removing or down-weighting, in turn, all the unique non-interrupted blocks of $1 \leq c \leq T$ observations.